coatespt/cursor-twitter/README.md

   - By exposing only new subjects, in the limit, one gets all subjects.
   - If you only see the new subjects, you automatically bypass the old.

-It turns out that what we recognize as a subject is well captured by the sudden appearance togtether of words that are normally unusual.
+It turns out that what we recognize as a subject is well captured by the sudden appearance together of words that are normally unusual.
 This is almost the opposite of our first intuition.
-Neither "Trump" nor "Taylor Swift" indicate a subject, let alone a new subject because these words appear every day in countless Tweets on many subjects.
+Neither "Trump" nor "Taylor Swift" indicate a subject, let alone a new subject, because these words appear every day in countless Tweets on many subjects.

-On the contrary, it is the appearance together of clusters words that are normally rare that characterizes something different people are talking about: human names, place names, unusual verbs, science terms, economic terms, etc.
+On the contrary, it is the appearance together of clusters words that are normally unusual or rare that characterizes something different people are talking about: human names, place names, unusual verbs, science terms, economic terms, etc.
 Those clusters of word usage drag the very common words with them, not the other way around.

  Fortunately, most words are very rare indeed.